pairshaped/curlingio-docs/docs/club-management/programs.md

 Associate a sponsor to show their logo and name on the program page.
 You can also upload a program image that will be shown publicly.

+## Accounting Codes (Advanced)

+If you've enabled accounting codes in your [Club Settings](/docs/club-management/settings#accounting-codes), you'll see an **Accounting Codes** section when creating or editing a program.

+Most clubs only use the default account code set in Club Settings.
+However, you can optionally add Class and Project codes here to differentiate between program types (e.g., Learn to Curl vs. training camps) or track grant-funded programs.

+**For complete details and examples, see the [Accounting Codes Guide](/docs/club-management/accounting-codes).**

 ## Assigning Fees & Addons

 All fees and addons that should be added to the cost of the program can be added here.